--a GLOB,glob-ar chives GLOB only consider archive names matching the glob. sh: rules apply, see "borg help patterns"prefix and glob-archives are mutually exclusive. sort-by KEYS Comma-separated list of sorting keys; valid keys are: timestamp, name, id; default is: timestamp first N consider first N archives after other filters were applied last N consider last N archives after other filters were applied
+-a GLOB, --glob-archives GLOB only consider archive names matching the glob.

+--sort-by KEYS Comma-separated list of sorting keys; valid keys are: timestamp,

+--first N consider first N archives after other filters were applied

 This command mounts an archive as a FUSE filesystem.
 This can be useful for browsing an archive or restoring individual files.
-Unless the --foreground option is given the command will run in the background until the filesystem is uncunted.
+Unless the --foreground option is given the command will run in the background until the filesystem is umounted.